Docs

 What's actually happening

-We open your page in a browser — a real one, with JavaScript and everything.
-Then we take what's on screen and fit it into a 1200×630 image.
+We open your page in a real browser, with full JavaScript support.
+Then we compose what's on screen into a 1200×630 social card that's optimized for readability at small sizes.

 What doesn't work